Working in Big 4 or Mid Tier Firms – what are the differences?

 Working for the Big 4 means a big salary

-When I worked for BDO, a top 6 UK Accountancy practice, it was widely accepted that they could never compete with the salaries and packages offered by the Big 4 firms.
+When I worked for BDO, a top 5 UK Accountancy practice, it was widely accepted that they could never compete with the salaries and packages offered by the Big 4 firms.
 If you are lucky enough to get a role in a Big 4 firm you can expect a ‘market-leading’ salary and benefits.
 Of course, you will be expected to work extremely hard to earn this.
 Read my post about what it really means to make partner.
 With the post-COVID-19 world starting to become more apparent, expect to see the Big 4 start to rely more on resources which are located outside of London and the major commercial centres around the world.
 I.e. because of lower salary costs and also their staff wanting to work more from home and outside of the large city centres.
 The post-COVID-19 world is meaning is less need to maintain large expensive offices within the major capital cities in the world.

 “I know if I had stayed at EY and made it to partner, I would have been a very rich man

 Whilst the Big 4 are still Limited Liability Partnerships, they are much closer to a corporate than any of the Mid Tier firms, including those at the top of the Mid Tier – BDO, Grant Thornton (GT), or Baker Tilly.
 This means there are generally more established processes and systems within Big 4 firms than in the Mid Tier.
 In fact, some of the firms in the UK Mid Tier are currently spending huge amounts of time introducing a consistent way of working.
 For example, the Partnership Admissions Process for Mazars and BDO feels very similar to the Partnership Admissions Process of the Big 4 Firms.